16.1 Definitions and Classifications

 B. Distinguishing Characteristics Between Subawards and Other Procurement Actions

-Stanford follows the requirements found in OMB Circular A-133, section B.210 to distinguish subawards from other procurement actions, as follows:
+Stanford follows the requirements found in OMB Uniform Guidance, section 200.330 to distinguish subawards from other procurement actions, as follows:

 Stanford will issue a subaward when:

-- the Subrecipient uses sponsor funds to carry out a program (Statement of Work) of Stanford as compared to providing goods or services
+the Subrecipient uses sponsor funds to carry out a program (Statement of Work) for Stanford as compared to providing goods or services

-Stanford will use other procurement actions when the vendor:
+Stanford will use other procurement actions when the entity:

 *Subawards are typically needed when the nature of the subrecipient's statement of work could result in intellectual property or publishable results being developed by the subrecipient.
 In most cases, the need for an entity to obtain compliance approvals (e.g., approval to use human subjects or animal subjects) will also indicate the need to use a subaward rather than a procurement action.

-Consistent with the requirements found in OMB A-133, Section B.210, there may be unusual circumstances or exceptions to the listed circumstances that will have a bearing on the ultimate classification of the costs.
-In making the determination of whether a subrecipient or vendor relationship exists, the substance of the relationship will be considered more important that the form of the agreement.
+Consistent with the requirements found in the OMB Uniform Guidance, Section 200.330, there may be unusual circumstances or exceptions to the listed circumstances that will have a bearing on the ultimate classification of the costs.
+In making the determination of whether a subrecipient or vendor relationship exists, the substance of the relationship will be considered more important than the form of the agreement.
 It is not expected that all of the characteristics will be present in every case.

 3. Resolution of Disagreements Regarding the Proper Classification of Costs